 Internships and research experiences are pivotal and many of the Interdisciplinary Science Alumni have completed more than one such experience to determine where their interests lie and how they will shape their future.
 Many Summer Research Experiences for Undergraduates (REUs) are highly competitive because they provide free housing, mentoring support, and stipends to cover living expenses for the summer.
+So applying to many is the key and having a strong personal statement and CV/ Resume.
+Below are the resources to be successful.
+Note that most of these are open to current undergraduate but a few programs are open to graduating seniors ( See the Internships page) like the DOE SULI.

 Thus, students should apply to 10-20 positions to secure one position.
 Students who volunteer in labs or with organizations can often improve their chances to secure one of these paid coveted positions.
 Some of our alumni took the initiative to volunteer or receive college internship credit for their experience and later were offered paid positions, so remember to consider this option and discuss your ideas with faculty mentors or alumni.
 Others were able to cover their expenses by applying to the Lang Opportunity Awards Program.